Estate Planning & Probate

 What Happens When the Beneficiary Does Not Pay

 The practical problem is easy to see.
 A beneficiary receives a TOD or POD account directly, spends the funds, and then ignores the inheritance tax obligation.
-The executor still has to file the inheritance tax return and account for the transfer.
-The executor may then face pressure from other beneficiaries or from the estate administration process to resolve a tax problem tied to money the executor never controlled.
+The executor still has to file the inheritance tax return and account for the transfer, and may then face pressure from other beneficiaries or from the estate administration process to resolve a tax problem tied to money the executor never controlled.

 Pennsylvania law gives the executor a right of contribution against beneficiaries who received taxable assets, but that does not make collection easy.
 It may require separate legal action.
-The better approach is prevention: reviewing the designations before death, making sure the plan is coordinated, and making sure the people involved understand what obligations follow the transfer.
+The better approach is prevention: reviewing the designations before death, coordinating them with the estate plan, and ensuring the people who will receive these accounts understand the tax obligation that follows the transfer — before the transfer happens.
+For a complete guide to everything the executor is responsible for during administration — including tax reporting for non-probate assets — see our page on executor duties in Pennsylvania.

 Transfer-on-Death Deeds for Pennsylvania Real Estate